Self-portraits created by Horsham’s Primary School Children

 Children will join Same Sky’s professional artists at in-school workshops to a create fun, 3D self-portrait, which can be enjoyed by all safely as part of this exhibition in July – which is when the parade would have taken place.

-EXHIBITION Date: Sat 3rd July – Sat 31st July Time: Check venues for opening times Venue: The Capitol, Swan Walk and participating shops (full list will be announced soon)
+EXHIBITION Date: Sat 10 July – Sat 31 July Venue: The Capitol and Swan Walk

 “The Children’s Parade is such a joyous occasion and gives the children in our district an opportunity to unite, showcase their creativity and experience positive ownership of their town.
 Having been separated from one another and from the community for so long due to Covid, we wanted to unite them and make them visible again through this exhibition.”